ahmedmagds/GNUVID/README.md

 * Column 16: Last Country where the ST was seen (only if exact)
 * Column 17: Last Date when the ST was seen (only if exact)
 * Column 18: Clonal Complex (CC) assigned
-* Column 19: Probability of the assignment (if exact, it means this is an exact match to a previous genome in the database)<br/>
+* Column 19: Probability of the assignment (if exact, it means this is an exact match to a previous genome in the database)
+* Column 20: Variant of Concern will be reported if isolate belongs to P1, B.1.1.7 or B.1.351<br/>

 **GNUVID_date_time.log** (Log file, e.g. GNUVID_20200607_170457.log)